Reaffirming the Role of School Integration in K-12 Education Policy: A Conversation Among Policymakers, Advocates and Educators

 "Is Class Working?
 An Update on Socioeconomic Student Assignment Plans in Wake County, NC and Cambridge, MA," Genevieve Siegel-Hawley, University of California, Los Angeles.

-To read about the briefing, view the following articles.
+To read about the briefing, view the following article.

 Looking to the Future: Legal and Policy Options for Racially Integrated Education in the South and the Nation